Waseem6409/react-technical-exam/README.md

 - Use the provided logo in the `assets
 - Must have a loading indicator showing user that api is being called
 - There must a logout button to logout the user
+- Header must have email or name and an icon which opens a dropdown which will have logout button